Andre601/mkdocs-pagenav-generator/README.md

 This plugin was **not** created by me.
 I do **not** claim to have copyright or ownership in any way for this plugin.
 This plugin was created by lukasgeiter and is shared with his permission.

-This software is provided AS IS without any warranty or liability.
-I take zero responsability for any damage this plugin may cause towards your documentation.
+Since I know absolutely nothing about Python do I not maintain nor update this plugin.
+The software is provided "as is" without warranty or liability.
-Do not contact me or lukasgeiter about issues regarding this plugin.
+Do not contact me or lukasgeiter for help with this plugin.